ArmchairDevelopers/OpenGameCamera/README.md

 # What is OpenGameCamera?

-OpenGameCamera (OGC) is a free, open-source camera tool for Frostbite games.
-Our aim is to build a cinematic tool with the freedom to allow content creators, modders and PC users to create stunning artwork.
+OpenGameCamera is a free, open-source camera tool for Frostbite games.
+Our aim is to build a robust toolset with the freedom to allow content creators, modders and PC users to create stunning artwork and movies.

-We are open-source; we need people to help us flesh out OGC.
-Without support we will not be able to update OpenGameCamera with each new game update.

-### How can I help?

-We are looking for people that know **C++** or are willing to learn.
-Ideally you will also have some knowledge or experience in **reverse engineering** videogames, however, that is not totally necessary.
-If you think you can help then *please contact us.* If you don't have these skills but would still like to help, whether that you'd like to spread awareness, create promotional content or help with testing, *please contact us*.
+### Join the team!

+We are currently expanding the core dev team, so if you know a thing or two about reverse engineering game camera systems, reach out!
+We're most active on [the official OpenGameCamera Discord](https://discord.gg/HZ676Ff)

 ### Discord Server